mcosciel36/marks-pismo-case/README.md

 - I'm using python 3.9.5 for this project.
 - To set up this project with pyenv and virtualenv, use **Method 1**
 - If you want to try asdf and poetry, see **Method 2** below.
-Note that these instructions for installing the python version and it's dependencies may not be perfect.
+### Note that these instructions for installing the python version and it's dependencies may not be perfect.
+You may hit some bumps along the way.
+Do your best to achieve the following:
 - The goel for a proper setup is to:
     - Startup a virtual environment with python 3.9.5
     - Install the python dependencies
-    - How ever you choose to do this is up to you.
+    - However you choose to do this is up to you.
-    - You can try my **Method 1** or **Method 2** or some other method you preferr.
+    - You can try my **Method 1** or **Method 2** or some other method you prefer.
-    - I've included both a **requirements** file and a **pyproject.tom** file.
+    - I've included both a **requirements** file and a **pyproject.toml** file.
     - It is up to you to either use pip or poetry to install the dependencies.